 PingFederate uses identity provider (IdP) adapters to look up session information and authenticate users in integrated applications.

 The integration of local applications with PingFederate is the essential "first-mile" configuration that allows end-users to access protected resources across domains.
-This process is facilitated through the use of application-integration kits and a robust SDK (see Bundled adapters and authenticators).
+This process is facilitated through the use of application-integration kits and a robust SDK (see SSO integration kits and adapters).

 PingFederate uses IdP adapters such as the HTML Form Adapter to authenticate users at your site through applications or access-management systems.
 Go to to configure instances of IdP adapters.